monk-io/docs/_mkdocs/docs/gui/index.md

 ### Wizard Mode

-In the Wizard mode, you can select all required components that you would like to deploy as part of a single template.
+In the Wizard mode, you can select all required components that you would like to deploy as part of a single Kit.

 <figure>
   <img src="/assets/gui6.png" />